-Organisation
+- Organisation

-- Name and Contact number - Email address
+- Name and Contact number

+- Email address

-Details of the child / children who hav e made the disclosure / who are the
+Details of the child / children who have e made the disclosure / who are the

 subject of concern

 For each child:

 Name

 Address

 Date of birth gender

 Ethnicity

 Name and address of parents/ carers

 Borough of residence

 Is the child aware of this referral?
 If not why not?

 Are the parents/ carers aware of the If not why not?

 referral?

-Other relevant information re the child d /family
+Other relevant information re the child /family

-Known to children's services? -
+Known to children's services?

 Fwi / KCICIS number

 Brief outline

-Has the child /family made any previous alle nations?
+Has the child /family made any previous allect nations?

-DETAILS OF THE ALLEGATION OR CONCERN

-Category of Abuse

-Physical Emotional Neglect Sexual Other (give details)

-Please give specific details of the allegation and what has been done so far to include

-- When the incident took place

-- Where the incident took place

-- Who made the allegation

-- Were there any witnesses
+DETAILS OF THE ALLEGATION OR CONCERN Category of Abuse Physical Emotional Neglect Sexual Other (give details) When the Where the Who mad Were ther Has there by a media Please give specific details of the allegation and what has been done so far to include • When the incident took place • Where the incident took place • Who made the allegation • Were there any witnesses Did an allegation of physical abuse f follow an authorise d restraint?

-- Has there been any injury / have parents been informed / has the child been seen by a medical professional

-Did an allegation of physical abuse follow an authorised restraint?